 Why is crane safety important?

-220 crane-related deaths occured between 2011 and 2015, according to the Census for Fatal Occupational Injuries (CFOI).
+220 crane-related deaths occurred between 2011 and 2015, according to the Census for Fatal Occupational Injuries (CFOI).
 This averages to about 44 deaths per year.

 What are hazards in a crane area?